 1-Wire Products for Medical Consumables

 Consumables are the "lifeblood" of medical suppliers.
-For over 25 years customers have been using Maxim's 1-Wire® products for these applications, because 1-Wire technology provides the interface, the required features and performance, and the packaging designed specifically for sensors, probes, and peripherals.
+For over 25 years customers have been using Analog's 1-Wire® products for these applications, because 1-Wire technology provides the interface, the required features and performance, and the packaging designed specifically for sensors, probes, and peripherals.

 Benefits of 1-Wire